SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 How to apply

-• Dot the cream evenly on the points on the face, pat evenly.
-Gently pat and press the cream to absorb evenly into the skin.
+- Dot the cream evenly on the spots on the face, pat evenly.
+Gently pat and press until the cream is absorbed into the skin.
 The "slapping" sunscreen on the skin helps the cream penetrate faster, dry and more evenly, so the skin is protected more effectively.

-• After a few minutes, if the skin is oily, blotting paper or powder can be used.
+- After a few minutes, if the skin is oily, you can use blotting paper or powder.

 Order of use